jone1268/TumblrArchiveDownloader/README.md

 # Python
 ```
-python3 spider.py -i <inputfile> -u <username> -d <depth>
+python3.7 download.py <username, ...> <filename, ...> -d <depth>
 ```
-If depth flag is left empty, spider will call with depth of 0, which is seen as full archive.
-Currently only goes to maximum of 100 pages.
+Can have variable usernames and filenames in same command.
+*-d* tag is optional.
+Default depth is 5.
+Add *-d* tag to change depth.
+Depth of -1 will go 100 pages.
 # Bash V6
 ```
 Usage: $0 tumblrUserName/textdocument